United States Edition

 • Medium

 A full sun position will ensure your plant thrives and remember to water moderately.
 Keep in mind when planting that Yellow of Parma is thought of as very hardy, so this plant will tend to survive through freezing conditions.
-Use USDA Hardiness Zone 3 - 10 as your guideline for the appropriate climate for this plant.
-Ensure your soil has a ph of between 6.0 and 7.0 as Yellow of Parma is a weakly acidic soil - neutral soil loving plant.
+Ensure your soil is loamy, clay and sandy and has a ph of between 6.0 and 7.0 as Onion is a weakly acidic soil to neutral soil loving plant.

 Growing Yellow of Parma from seed